 The Compensation Committee adopted stock ownership guidelines in order to align the long-term interests of our executive officers and directors with those of our stockholders.
-The guidelines require holding our common stock with value equivalent to 3x the annual retainer for Board members, 3x the base salary for our

-Chief Executive Officer and 1x the base salary for the other named executive officers.
-These guidelines are to be achieved by the end of 2021 for current named executive officers and Board members and within five years of appointment for newly appointed named executive officers and Board members.
+The guidelines require holding our common stock with value equivalent to 3x the annual retainer for Board members, 3x the base salary for our Chief Executive Officer and 1x the base salary for the other named executive officers.
+These guidelines are to be achieved by the end of 2021 for our named executive officers and Board members who have been named executive officers and Board members as of the date the policy was implemented and within five years of appointment for newly appointed named executive officers and Board members.